citusdata/citus/src/backend/distributed/README.md

   most 10% above or 10% below the average utilization then no moves are necessary anymore (i.e. the nodes are balanced enough).
-The main reason for this threshold is that these small differences in utilization are not necessarily problematic and might very well resolve automatically over time one shard gets mostly written in during the weekend, while another one during the week.
+The main reason for this threshold is that these small differences in utilization are not necessarily problematic and might very well resolve automatically over time.
+For example, consider a scenario in which one shard gets mostly written in during the weekend, while another one during the week.
 Moving shards on monday and that you then have to move back on friday is not very helpful given the overhead of moving data around.